by Cathryn Lapedis MD, MPH

 When examining a kidney biopsy, pathologists use the term focal to mean that the changes were seen in some but not all of the biopsy tissue.
 For example, focal nodular sclerosis means that some but not all of the glomeruli examined show features of nodular sclerosis.
 Often the term focal will come with a percentage or quantification, which tells you how much of the tissue is involved.

-Interstitial fibrosis is a type of scar that forms in a part of the kidney called the interstitium.
+Interstitial fibrosis is a type of scar that forms in the interstitium, a part of the kidney.
 Because the interstitium helps hold the millions of nephrons in the kidney together, interstitial fibrosis makes it difficult for the kidney to function normally.
 Pathologists describe the amount of interstitial fibrosis as a percentage, for example, 5-10% (very minimal interstitial scarring), 10-25% (mild interstitial scarring), 26-50% (moderate interstitial scarring), and 50% or more (severe interstitial scarring).
 A kidney that shows a high percentage of interstitial fibrosis is less likely to heal over time.

 Tubular atrophy is a term pathologists use to describe scarred or damaged renal tubules.
-Because the renal tubules are important for moving filtrate out of the glomerulus or glomeruli and making urine, tubular atrophy prevents the glomerulus or glomeruli from functioning normally.
+Because the renal tubules are crucial for removing filtrate from the glomerulus and producing urine, tubular atrophy impairs the glomerulus’ ability to function normally.
 Pathologists describe the amount of tubular atrophy as a percentage, for example, 5-10% (very minimal tubular scarring), 10-25% (mild tubular scarring), 26-50% (moderate tubular scarring), and 50% or more (severe tubular scarring).
 A kidney that shows a high percentage of tubular atrophy is less likely to heal over time.

-Arterial sclerosis is a type of damage that affects large blood vessels called arteries.
+Arterial sclerosis is a type of damage that affects the large blood vessels, specifically the arteries.
 Arteries are important because they bring blood to the kidneys.
-When arterial sclerosis occurs, the kidneys are not able to get enough blood which damages the glomeruli and tubules.
+When arterial sclerosis occurs, the kidneys are not able to get enough blood, which damages the glomeruli and tubules.
 Over time, this can lead to poor kidney function.

-Diabetic nephropathy is divided into four classes designated I through IV.
-The earliest and mildest changes are seen in class I while the later and most severe changes are seen in class IV.
+Diabetic nephropathy is classified into four stages, designated as I through IV.
+The earliest and mildest changes are seen in class I, while the later and most severe changes are seen in class IV.

-In class I diabetic nephropathy, pathologists will see no or minimal changes when the kidney biopsy is examined using a regular light microscope.
+Class I diabetic nephropathy: In class I diabetic nephropathy, pathologists will see no or minimal changes when the kidney biopsy is examined using a regular light microscope.
 However, damage can be seen when examining the walls of the small blood vessels in the glomerulus using a special electron microscope.
-The electron microscope allows pathologists to see very fine details, which are not visible using a regular light microscope.
+The electron microscope enables pathologists to observe extremely fine details that are not visible with a regular light microscope.

-In class III diabetic nephropathy, pathologists can see changes in the mesangium using a regular light microscope, and the scars have started to form large nodular scars called Kimmelstiel-Wilson lesions.
+Class III diabetic nephropathy: In class III diabetic nephropathy, pathologists can observe changes in the mesangium using a regular light microscope, and scars have begun to form large, nodular lesions called Kimmelstiel-Wilson lesions.

-In class IV diabetic nephropathy, at least 50% of the glomeruli in a kidney biopsy are completely scarred (> 50% global glomerulosclerosis).
-There are also other characteristic diabetic changes including mesangial scarring, nodular sclerosis, and hyaline arteriolosclerosis.
+Class IV diabetic nephropathy: In class IV diabetic nephropathy, at least 50% of the glomeruli in a kidney biopsy are completely scarred (> 50% global glomerulosclerosis).
+There are also other characteristic diabetic changes, including mesangial scarring, nodular sclerosis, and hyaline arteriolosclerosis.